him1411/edgar10q-dataset/README.md

 # EDGAR10-Q Dataset

-This dataset is built from 10-Q documents (Quarterly Reports) of publicly listed companies on the SEC.
+This dataset is built from 10-Q/K documents (Quarterly and Yearly Reports) of publicly listed companies on the SEC.
 To access these documents, follow [this link](https://www.sec.gov/os/accessing-edgar-data).
-The script ie_parser.py contains code to create key-value pairs from “facts” in the XBRL files by mapping the attribute’s value with its corresponding label.
 Please see sample.csv to find the instance of a document of the dataset.
-To get CIK of an organization, use the CIK lookup available here.
+To get CIK of an organization, use the CIK_lookup in contents folder.

 ## Dataset